microsoft/MIDI/api/MIDI API Ideas.md

 ## Virtual Devices

+Virtual devices are unlike hardware devices in that they can be added at runtime by code.
+The implementation for virtual devices is through a device/transport plugin, not in the core API itself.
+This is consistent with how other device/transports will be implemented.

 ### Adding a virtual device

 The API won't know about the plugins types, so API functions will work off of interfaces.
 The client